Skip to main content

 Zero Longituidinal Resistance.png

-Rail Expansion Joints : When Zero Lateral Resistance is not capable to reduce the additional stress to a certain level, Rail Expansion Joints can be installed.
+Rail Expansion Joints : When Zero Longitudinal Resistance is not capable to reduce the additional stress to a certain level, Rail Expansion Joints can be installed.
 The location of Rail Expansion Joints refers to its left end when defined.

 Rail Expansion Joint.png